microsoft/ebpf-for-windows/docs/eBpfExtensions.md

 and execute.
 The ABI contract includes both a description of the &quot;context&quot; parameter passed to the eBPF program as well as the list of specific helper functions that are available to such eBPF programs.

-eBPF extensions must implement a different Program Information provider module for each program type for which it provides implementation of hooks or helper functions specific to that program type.
+eBPF extensions must implement a different Program Information NPI provider module for each program type for which it provides implementation of hooks or helper functions specific to that program type.

 ### 1.3.2 eBPF Hook NPI Provider